maxim2266/go-ocr/README.md

 # OCRPDF
+A tool for extracting text from scanned documents.

 ### Motivation
 Once I had a task of OCR'ing a number of scanned documents.
 Each document was in .pdf format and